bret-m-harv/sr-analytics-engineer-assignment/README.md

 2. **Data Modeling:** Design a collection of data models on top of the staging table to support a wide range of analytical use cases.

 Your submission should include:
-- Forked GitHub repo with fully reproducible code
+- Your Forked GitHub repo with fully reproducible code for Parts 1 & 2
 - Comprehensive documentation covering your approach, assumptions, tradeoffs, and open questions

 Please keep in mind the following: